GaetanLepage/phd_defense_slides/slides/3_active_ssl/0_index.typ

   - Complete pipeline for active multi-source localization
   - Training of the static SSL model and the U-Net blender using synthetic datasets generated from our simulator
   - Leveraging of a static SSL deep-learning model
-  - Aggregation of information accross time to build fine 2D position estimates:
+  - Aggregation of information accross time to build fine 2D position estimates
   - Deep U-Net style architecture for combining heatmaps ]